nicegdhj/cxy_benchmark/docs/source_en/develop_guide/new_model.md

 ais_bench --models my_custom_api --datasets demo_gsm8k_gen_4_shot_cot_chat_prompt
 ```

-## Adding New Local Models
+## Adding New Local Model Backends

-To add a new model based on local model files, create a new file `my_custom_model.py` in `ais_bench/benchmark/models/local_models`, inherit from `BaseModel`, and implement the corresponding functional interfaces according to usage scenarios.
+To add a new local model backend, create a new file `my_custom_model.py` in `ais_bench/benchmark/models/local_models`, inherit from `BaseModel`, and implement the corresponding functional interfaces according to usage scenarios.
 The currently supported extensible interfaces are as follows:

 - **`__init__`**: Initialize model and vocabulary
 - **`generate`**: Call the loaded local model to perform generative inference and return inference results